Tanq16/blog_site/_posts/2020-05-30-linux-cli-netcat.md

                         print("{} : {}".format(proto,kk))
 ```

-`#!` is the shebang directive.
+> `#!` is the shebang directive.
 Using optparse, the commands we make will be very similar to the existing command structure.
 We can even have the help section and error messages inbuilt which make the commands more interactive.
+{: .prompt-info }

 # Argparse

-The package of optparse is now deprecated and replaced by argparse based on optparse.
-An example for a simple command to compute squares using argparse →
+The package `optparse` is now deprecated and replaced by `argparse`[^ArgParse] based on `optparse`.
+An example for a simple command to compute squares using `argparse` is as follows &rarr;

 ```python
 import argparse